isl-org/Open3D/docs/compilation.rst

 .. image:: _static/open3d.vc_solution.hightlights.png
     :width: 250px

-You can also build directly from the CMD terminal.
+Alternatively, we can also build directly from the CMD terminal.
 Run

 .. code-block:: bat